Does Sleeping with Wet Hair Cause Hair Loss? The Truth Revealed

 The method used to dry wet hair can influence its overall health.
 Rough towel-drying and aggressive brushing when the hair is wet can cause mechanical damage and contribute to breakage.
 Opting for a gentler approach, such as using a microfiber towel and detangling with care, can minimize the risk of damage.

-See also The Role of Therapy in Coping with Hair Loss
+See also The Impact of Cultural Norms on Hair Loss Perception

 Practical Tips for Healthy Hair Care: